othrif/myVBFAnalyzer/README.md

 ## Run VBFAnalysisAlg ##

-- Create the normalization file:
+- Create the normalization file.
+Structure of files should be ("MiniNtuple.root/user" is mandatory): `ParentDir/user....MiniNtuple.root/user.....root`
 ```bash
 ls -d /nfs/dust/atlas/user/othrif/samples/MiniNtuples/vXX/*.root > samples
 getN.py -l samples
 ```
 If you want to examine sum of weights of a dsid in the file `h_total->GetBinContent(h_total->GetXaxis()->FindBin("308276"))`